-Discover the vision, potential and practical implementation of a European student identity card at an international conference in the framework of the EU project “European Student Card” (ESC).
-The pre-conference workshop presents the current state in the technical development of a European student ID card that could give access to services as diverse as library use, student restaurants, copy machines, or local transportation – one card for different services and all this with cross-border functionality.
-Additionally to the comprehensive presentation of the idea of a European Student Card, the workshop focuses on the opportunities in Student Services, and looks at the challenges which might come along with its implementation.
-You will get an overview about the current state of development, the progress of the EU-project and you will have the possibility to see the first prototype of a European Student Card.
-A practical part of the workshop allows for the verification of technical requirements.
+We were discovering the vision, potential and practical implementation of a European student identity card at an international conference in the framework of the EU project “European Student Card” (ESC).
+The pre-conference workshop presented the current state in the technical development of a European student ID card that could give access to services as diverse as library use, student restaurants, copy machines, or local transportation – one card for different services and all this with cross-border functionality.
+Additionally to the comprehensive presentation of the idea of a European Student Card, the workshop focused on the opportunities in Student Services, and looked at the challenges which might come along with its implementation.
+An overview about the current state of development, the progress of the EU-project was given along with the possibility to see the first prototype of a European Student Card.
+A practical part of the workshop allowed for the verification of technical requirements.

-This pre-conference workshop is aimed at IT specialist and leaders in higher education who are interested in the digital future of student cards, and is particularly useful for directors of IT services or student services in European institutions of higher education.
+This pre-conference workshop was aimed at IT specialist and leaders in higher education who were interested in the digital future of student cards, and is particularly useful for directors of IT services or student services in European institutions of higher education.

 EUNIS Workshop on Data Protection and IT Security, 21st April 2017, Berlin, Germany